Structures (band)

 Structures (stylized as STRUC/TURES) is a Canadian metalcore band from Toronto, formed in 2009.
 Their current line-up consists of guitarists Spyros Georgiou and Brendon Padjasek, who also performs vocals, and drummer Andrew McEnaney.
 They have released two studio albums: Divided By (2011) and Life Through a Window (2014).
+After reforming in 2021, they released an EP titled None of the Above.

 History

 Early years and All of the Above (2009–2010)

 The band was formed in early 2009 after vocalist Nick Xourafas, guitarist Spyros Georgiou and bassist Spencer MacLean, who previously played in a band called Charity's, met guitarist Brendon Padjasek and drummer Andrew McEnaney, both in other bands from Toronto and founded the band Structures with them.
 On April 6, 2010, the band released their debut EP All of the Above, which they had produced themselves and distributed independently.
-In October they then went on tour across Canada with bands such as Abandon All Ships, Woe, Is Me, and Liferuiner.
+In October, they went on tour across Canada with bands such as Abandon All Ships, Woe, Is Me, and Liferuiner.
 They performed their EP tracks "Encounter" and "In Pursuit Of".

 Record label and Divided By (2011–2013)

 During a tour of North America in June 2011, Structures announced they had been signed onto Sumerian Records and planned to release a debut album.
 On October 4, their debut single "Hydroplaning" was released, it was later included on their debut album.
 On October 25, the band's debut studio album Divided By was released as planned via Sumerian Records.
 It was produced by Will Putney at the Machine Shop recording studio.
-On 12 November, the album peaked at No. 12 on the Billboard Heatseekers charts.
+On November 12, the album peaked at No. 12 on the Billboard Heatseekers charts.
 Between April and May 2012, the band played with Veil of Maya, Betraying the Martyrs and Vildhjarta on their first tour of Europe.
 In November, the band played in Europe again next to Parkway Drive, Emmure and The Word Alive.
 In May 2013, the band played another tour of Canada with Texas in July, Northlane and Intervals.
 In late-May, while preparing for the then upcoming Australian and New Zealand tour, vocalist Nick Xourafas was unable to attend due to issues with his passport.
 The band's tour manager Alex Lidstone temporarily assumed vocalist duties for the tour.